Become a player

 We are always looking for new players at the Falcons.
 It doesn’t matter if you’re a spring chicken or an old fox, or whether you’ve never picked up a ball or are going to be the next All Black, we want you to join us!

-We train throughout the entire year and over the rugby season (mid March to September) at 6.30pm on Wednesday nights at Western Springs, so feel free to drop in or fill in the link above.
+We train throughout the entire year and over the rugby season (mid March to September) at 6.30pm on Wednesday nights at Cox's Bay Reserve, so feel free to drop in or fill in the link above.
 Or alternatively, if you just want more information visit our Facebook page.

 Become a supporter

 If you don’t feel like playing, but you still want to get involved, we are always looking for supporters and volunteers to join us on match day!
 Our fans, friends, and volunteers are what keeps this organisation ticking over, so if you want to be part of a unique and fun loving team please follow us on social media and come on down to our games.

 Do I have to be gay to play?